autc04/Retro68/README.md

 Apply any necessary patches to Apple's headers; currently, this only modifies `ConditionalMacros.h`.

-### ASFilter:

-An evil hack.
-Installs a replacement for m68k-unknown-elf-as that runs a few regexps on generated assembly code.
-Two things are changed:

-1. Replace occurrences of the RTD instruction with something that is supported on 68000 as well.
-GCC currently generates this in `pascal` functions that you declare.
-2. While we're at it, remove unnecessary duplicate RTS instructions from MacsBug symbol names.

 ### MakeAPPL

 Reads a FLAT executable as output by elf2flt and converts it to